indeedeng/imhotep/docs/overview.md

     <td valign="top">Specifies which documents to include in the query.
 Fields that are available are appropriate to the index you selected in from.
 If you leave this control empty, IQL considers all documents.
 [Read more][filtering].  </td>
   <tr>
     <td valign="top">`group by`</td>
     <td valign="top">Specifies how to group the documents so that you can retrieve aggregated stats.
-If you leave this control empty, IQLWeb places all documents into a single group.
+If you leave this control empty, the client places all documents into a single group.
 [Read more][aggregating]. </td>
   <tr>
     <td valign="top">`select`</td>
     <td valign="top">Specifies the metrics to compute for each aggregated group.
-If you leave this control empty, IQLWeb returns a count of all documents in each group.
+If you leave this control empty, the client returns a count of all documents in each group.
 [Read more][metrics].</td>
   <tr>
     <td valign="top">`Settings > Row limit`</td>
     <td valign="top">Specifies the maximum number of rows to return.
 When you run any query, all rows are computed and cached, even if you specify a row limit.
 This means that specifying a row limit has no effect on the load the query places on the backend.</td>